-Gunther Wheeler, fourteen, a city tough-guy from New York moves to a small town called Pleasant Valley.
+Gunther Wheeler, fourteen, a tough guy from New York City, moves to a small town called Pleasant Valley.
 Gunther isn't making very many friends in his new town.
 Until he meets Allison ...

-Gunther Wheeler, fourteen, a city tough-guy from New York moves to a small town called Pleasant Valley.
+Gunther Wheeler, fourteen, a tough guy from New York City, moves to a small town called Pleasant Valley.
 Gunther isn't making very many friends in his new town.
-Until he meets Allison Robbins a beautiful blond girl his age, the girl of his dreams.
+Until he meets Allison Robbins a beautiful blonde girl his age, the girl of his dreams.
 Gunther is anxious to score on Allison by taking her out on a date.
-When Chad, Luke, and Wylie, a couple of neighborhood bullies give Gunther a chance to see Screamin' Banchees, an awesome band, but the tickets for the concert are $150.
+When Chad, Luke, and Wylie, a couple of neighborhood bullies give Gunther a chance to see Screamin' Banchees, an awesome band, but the tickets for the concert are one hundred fifty dollars.
 Gunther doesn't have that kind of money.
-So the only way for him to get the money is to work as a paperboy with Charlie, Gus, Henry, and Fish which is known as the "nerd herd."
-Written by
+So the only way for him to get the money is to work as a paperboy with Charlie, Gus, Henry, and Fish, which are known as the "nerd herd".Written by

 11 of 14 people found this review helpful.

 Was this review helpful to you?